Hendrikto/config_files/README.md

 * Ubuntu

 ## Examples:
-`make git` deploys all of git's config files
+`make deploy-git` deploys all of git's config files

 `make remove-git` removes all of git's config files